ONCF: Extensions

 A major investment program upgrades and extends the network.
 In 2009, a branch-line of the E-W link was completed, running from Taourirt for 100 km to Nador.
 This track runs down from the Rif mountains to sealevel at Nador.
 Most of the route from Taourirt follows the same route as the National Road 19.
 The tracks through Nador are underground and after Nador Ville the track continues to the Nador Port in Bin Anşār above ground again.
-This new branch-line is used for both passenger and freight trains with several passenger trains serving Fez, Rabat to Casablanca or to Tanger.
+This new branch-line is used for both passenger and freight trains with several passenger trains serving Fez, Rabat to Casablanca or to Tangier.
 There are 6 trains per day: some demanding change at Taourirt wye - others provide direct services up to Casablanca.
 The night-train (dep.
 19:47 from Nador) doesn't even stop at Taourirt and thus doesn't have to change travel-direction.

 Another project completed in 2010 is a short-cut between Rabat and Tangier.
 When completed trains can run directly to Rabat and Casablanca without having to use the longer route via Sidi Kasim.
-Also in the north a new track is built between Tanger and Ras R'Mel.
+Also in the north a new track is built between Tangier and Ras R'Mel.